 GDV requires immediate intervention because it is a life-threatening emergency.
 This condition cannot be treated at home.
 The sooner your dog gets to the veterinarian, the better his or her prognosis is.

 At the veterinary hospital, X-rays will be taken to determine if your pet is suffering from GDV.
-Then treatment for shock and stabilization of your pet for surgery will begin.
+Treatment for shock and your pet may need to occur first.
 Treatment for shock typically involves the placement of an IV catheter and giving the dog medications, fluids, and oxygen.

-Once stabilized, your dog will need surgery to de-rotate the stomach and tack it to prevent rotation again in the future.
+Once stabilized, your dog will need surgery to de-rotate the stomach and tack it to the body wall to prevent rotation again in the future.

 Prognosis of Bloat in Dogs